 - 1 "Control Company" as defined under the 1940 Act. - 2 "Affiliate Company" as defined under the 1940 Act. - 3 The maturity date of the original investment has been extended. - 4 Due to a deterioration in credit quality, this investment is on non-accrual status. - 5 Due to a deterioration in credit quality, the subordinated debt interest rate has been amended from its original rate of 14% cash and 3% PIK. - Due to a deterioration in credit quality, the subordinated debt interest rate has been amended from its original rate of 13% cash. - Due to a deterioration in credit quality, the subordinated debt cash interest has been deferred through the end of June 2013.
-Non-accrual status is possible in subsequent quarters. - 8 The investment is held indirectly through a holding company. - 9 The security is exercisable for an equity interest in an operating company. - The investment was entirely exited after June 30, 2013.
+Non-accrual status is possible in subsequent quarters. - 8 The investment is held indirectly through a holding company. - The investment is held indirectly through an operating company.